 Drag queens dress down Facebook over names

-SAN FRANCISCO (AP) — San Francisco drag queens are sparring with Facebook over its policy requiring people to use their real names, rather than drag names such as Pollo Del Mar and Heklina.
-But the world's biggest social network is not budging from its rules.
+NEW YORK (AP) — San Francisco drag queens are sparring with Facebook over its policy requiring people to use their real names, rather than drag names such as Pollo Del Mar and Heklina.

-The company says performers and others have other ways of keeping their stage identities on the site, including creating pages that are meant for businesses and public figures.
+"They are taking my identity away, what people most know me as," said Rosa Sifuentes, a San Francisco-based burlesque performer who goes by the name Bunny Pistol.
+Facebook deleted Sifuentes' profile in August without warning.
+The company says performers have other ways of keeping their stage identities on the site, including creating pages that are meant for businesses and public figures.

 It's not always easy to determine which names are inauthentic.
-Some people whose real names sound fake have had their accounts deleted, too.
+Sometimes, people whose real names sound fake get caught up in the process and have their accounts deleted, too.

 For Facebook, the real names policy is not just meant to keep people accountable.
 The company and other website operators argue that requiring people to use true identities can reduce online vitriol and bullying.
 Real names also help Facebook target advertisements to its 1.32 billion users.